 Watch the load

 A ladder for domestic use has a load rating of 100kg.
-If your weight's about 100kg or more, a better option is a ladder with an industrial duty rating that can support a load of up to 120kg or 150kg.
+If your weight's about 100kg or more (don't forget to factor in any tools or cans of paint that you might be using while up on the ladder), a better option is a ladder with an industrial duty rating that can support a load of up to 120kg or 150kg.

 Fit for purpose